Cyb3r-Jak3/atlas-stats-exporter/README.md

 ### Dashboard

 There is an example Grafana dashboard available for this exporter.
-You can find it in the [dashboards directory](/dashboards/basic.json) or you can import it directly into Grafana using the ID `23738` [Grafana Dashboards](https://grafana.com/grafana/dashboards/23738).
+You can find it in the [dashboards directory](/dashboards/basic.json).

 Example image of the dashboard:
 ![Example Dashboard](./dashboards/example.png)